-Born in Hollywood to family of blacklisted screen and theater artists, he was raised in New York.
+Born in Hollywood to family of blacklisted screen and theater artists, he moved to New York in the 1950’s..

 Manoff started piano studies at age 5.
 At 10, he began piano, theory and analysis with pianist and conductor David Labovitz, with the music of Bach as the centerpiece.
 He later sang with Labovitz’s chorus for ten years.
 More than half the repertoire were Bach Cantatas which Manoff considered one of the most important influences on his musical craft.